 7 Foods to Absolutely Avoid If You Want Clear, Glowing Skin

-Two weeks ago, I went to the supermarket and stocked up on coconut milk, almond butter, frozen veggies, fresh berries, organic meats, wild salmon, and quinoa.
+Two weeks ago, I went to Whole Foods and stocked up on coconut milk, almond butter, frozen veggies, fresh berries, organic meats, wild salmon, and quinoa.
 My boyfriend could interpret what this meant: Lauren is back on another food detox.

 It started last Summer when I completed Dr. Frank Lipman's two-week Be Well Cleanse.
 This is a 14-day program in which you eliminate the food groups that most people are sensitive to, including gluten, dairy, alcohol, caffeine, nightshade vegetables, and eggs, among other things, replacing them with a plant-based diet that includes select organic lean meats and fish.
 You also drink three shakes a day incorporating Dr. Lipman's special blend of powders and take supplements.
 I learned a ton about myself, my habits, and my skin.